We can still be better, says Crispin Chettri after record-breaking qualifiers win - www.lokmattimes.com

 We can still be better, says Crispin Chettri after record-breaking qualifiers win

-Chiang Mai, June 24 It turned out to be a record-breaking day for the Indian women's national team ...
+Chiang Mai [Thailand], June 24 : The Indian women's football team recorded their biggest win in an official AFC ...

-Chiang Mai, June 24 It turned out to be a record-breaking day for the Indian women's national team as it bagged its biggest win in an official AFC match against Mongolia on Monday (June 23).
-It was also the fourth-biggest victory margin in the Blue Tigresses' history.
+Chiang Mai [Thailand], June 24 : The Indian women's football team recorded their biggest win in an official AFC match on Monday, June 13, defeating Mongolia 13-0 in the AFC Women's Asian Cup Qualifiers marking the fourth-biggest victory in the team's history.

-Just six months ago, in Bengaluru, India defeated the Maldives 14-0 in a friendly.
-The Maldives were also on the receiving end of a 15-0 loss to India in the 2014 Asian Games in Incheon.

-"Sometimes, you don’t have to look at shorelines.
+"Sometimes, you don't have to look at scorelines.
 You need to move on.
 We just need to do our job, and that is to score goals.
 I know scoring is not always easy, no matter who the opponents are.
-At the same time, we must be more clinical and more professional and finish whatever chances come our way.
-We can be much better, I know," said Chettri.
+At the same time, we must be more clinical and professional and finish whatever chances come our way.
+We can be much better, I know," Crispin Chettri said as quoted by the AIFF official website.

 But that isn't to say Chettri was not delighted with the result.
 The Blue Tigresses began their hunt for the ticket to Australia next year in the best manner, already boosting their goal difference in a group where only the toppers will qualify, and it might come down to the final day when India take on the hosts Thailand on July 5.